alexamies/chinesenotes-go/README.md

 # Chinese Notes Translation Portal

-A Go web application and text processing library for translation from Chinese to English that is adaptable to different dictionaries and corpora, featuring:
+A Go web application and text processing library for translation from Chinese to English that is adaptable to different dictionaries and corpora, powering these use cases

+1. A web site for Chinese-English dictionary lookup and language tools for language learning and reference
+2. A password protected translation portal for a team of translators
+3. A software library for Chinese text processing

+Features include:

 1. Chinese-English dictionary word lookup
 2. Chinese text segmentation